itsapi/web-design/README.md

 > Hello, I can take some feedback now, It's mostly done, it just needs some
 > refinement, so your feedback would be very useful at this stage!

+C:
+> Hi,
+> It looks very similar to my site, but on the whole the color scheme is fine.
+> As you said, it needs refinement, but I look forward to integrating it into
+> my site!
+> If you could let me know what you're planned timeline for this is, that
+> would be great!
+> Cheers,

+M:
+> Sorry for not getting back to you sooner.
+> I've done a bit more on the site, and as far as I'm concerned I think the
+> site is pretty much there, unless I've missed anything, or there's anything
+> else you want me to do.
+Please let me know if there's anything you want
+> changing.
+> Olls

 * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * *

 ### Edge_Sharp - IN PROGRESS